Public Policy & Special Litigation

-LFC recruited pro bono partners Dickstein Shapiro and Simpson Thacher and Bartlett, and initiated an effort to address the fact that young people were being kept handcuffed in their Manhattan Family Court proceedings, without any individualized assessment of actual safety concerns.
-After vigorous engagement with the Office of Court Administration, which included a formal demand letter, meetings and follow up advocacy, we received a response from the Chief of Operations at the NYS Office of Court Administration assuring us that this practice will stop immediately, and that a new policy has been developed to address this issue.
-In addition, a special liaison has been identified to ensure that all court captains, judges, referees and judicial hearing officers are aware of and implement the new policy requiring no handcuffs in the courtroom unless an individualized inquiry by the judge determines a specific justification for restraints.
+LFC recruited pro bono partners Dickstein Shapiro and Simpson Thacher & Bartlett, and initiated an effort to address the fact that young people were being kept handcuffed during their Manhattan Family Court proceedings, without any individualized assessment of actual safety concerns.
+After vigorous engagement with the Office of Court Administration, which included a formal demand letter, meetings and follow up advocacy, a new policy was put in place.
+Young people are no longer to be handcuffed in the courtroom unless the judge has conducted an inquiry and has determined that there is justification for the use of restraints.
+In addition, a special liaison has been identified to ensure that all court captains, judges, referees and judicial hearing officers implement the new policy.

-LFC has been working with pro bono co-counsel, Skadden Arps, to compel ACS to address the systemic failure to provide appropriate, affirming placements and services for LGBTQ youth in foster care.
-This has resulted in an action plan that includes: the identification and recruitment of LGBTQ-affirming foster homes and congregate care facilities; creation of a system to match LGBTQ youth with LGBTQ-affirming placements; developing and implementing training for child protective workers, foster care agency staff and foster parents regarding the needs of LGBTQ youth; developing LGBTQ-focused preventive services; ensuring a designated LGBTQ point-person at every foster care agency and at ACS; and developing a transgender and gender non-conforming best practice guide.
-Recently, ACS acknowledged the failure of one program to respond adequately to the requirements of its corrective action plan and that program has been closed.
+LFC has been working with pro bono co-counsel Skadden, Arps, Slate, Meagher & Flom to compel ACS to address their systemic failure to provide appropriate, affirming placements and services for LGBTQ youth in foster care.
+Our efforts have resulted in an action plan that includes: the identifying and recruiting LGBTQ-affirming foster homes and congregate care facilities; creating of a system to match LGBTQ youth with LGBTQ-affirming placements; training child protective workers, foster care agency staff and foster parents regarding the needs of LGBTQ youth; developing LGBTQ-focused preventive services; ensuring a designated LGBTQ point-person at every foster care agency and at ACS; and developing a transgender and gender non-conforming best practice guide.
+Recently, ACS determined that one particular program was failing to meet the requirements of its corrective action plan and, in response, closed that program.

 ACS Visiting Policy:

-LFC spearheaded efforts that resulted in ACS amending its visiting policy to make unsupervised visits the default, unless risk of harm is shown.
-This enables our clients who are in foster care to visit with their parents and family members in a more natural and comfortable setting.
+Thanks to efforts spearheaded by LFC, ACS amended its visiting policy to make unsupervised visits the default, unless risk of harm is proven.
+This change enables our clients who are in foster care to visit with their parents and family members in a more natural and comfortable setting.